andrewabest/andrewbestdotcom/content/posts/how-to-not-suck-at-mentoring.md

 This post is one of a collaborative pair of posts produced by my good friend and Ruby afficionado [Rachael Goodenough](https://twitter.com/RacheGoodo) and myself.

-Please make sure to read [Racheal's Post]() before mine to get the full story 😀
+Please make sure to read [Rachael's Post]() before mine to get the full story 😀

 # Introduction